 Set Slope (S)

 Description: Sets the slope (acceleration / deceleration) of the motor movement.

 If the slope value is set too low, the system produces a very long acceleration / deceleration that is usually used when moving large loads.
 A setting that is too high will stall the motor when acceleration is being performed and start again when deceleration is being performed.

-handle a wide rai beginning, end, and slope valunge of dynamic loads.
-Beginnir Igh can move 65,534 steps in l ng, end, and slope
+The link between beginning, end, and slope values allows the system the handle a wide range of dynamic loads.
+Beginning, end, and slope values that are high can move 65,534 steps in less than 9.4 seconds.

 Parameters: Parameter Description Values

 Slope Slope.
 1 (slowest) to 2000 (fastest)

 10 = default

-Example: pa S100 <cr></cr>
+Example: paS100 <cr></cr>

+See page

-age Setting Beginning Velocity, on page 56.
-End Velocity, and
+NOTE Setting 46. g Beginning Velocity, End Veloc city, and Slope on page

 Get Slope (s)

 Description: Retrieves the current setting for slope.

 Parameters: Parameter Description Values

-none